-This is how the EVALD project was born, capable of exploiting the great potential of Onyax’s ACE cloud platform, already used by several utilities in the country to remotely monitor their plants, with the help of a network of IoT devices with integrated battery and low energy consumption.
+This is how the EVALD project was born, able to exploit the great potential of Onyax’s ACE cloud platform, already used by several utilities in the country to remotely monitor their plants, with the help of a network of IoT devices with integrated battery and low power consumption.

 The solution, which has aroused great interest in technology, was presented in mid-June on the stage of the WeMakeFuture 2023 in Rimini, the largest European event on innovation and technology, through a speech given by Eng.
 Gian Paolo Quarta (CEO of Onyax) named “Artificial Intelligence and IoT ecosystems for leak detection in water and gas distribution networks”.

 EVALD, acronym for Electro-Vibro-Acoustic-Leakage-Detect, was created to manage data from IoT devices, deep learning algorithms and numerical modelling techniques with acoustic, pressure, electrical and vibrational analysis in a unique digital ecosystem.

 The idea behind the EVALD project, born out of Onyax’s continuous experimentation in the field of distribution networks, was not to limit itself exclusively to the identification of acoustic anomalies through a passive approach, as in most traditional leak detection systems and currently on the market, but to consider an active acoustic analysis supported by various electrical, pressure and vibrational sources.